JordanFleming/sensor_documentation/CR3110-3000/CR3110_README.md

 ## Part I. General Overview
 ### What is the sensor and what does it do?

 The CR Magnetics CR3110-3000 is a split core current transformer that measures current flowing through a single cord.
+[Click here for more information on current sensing theory.](http://www.nktechnologies.com/engineering-resources/current-sensing-theory/)

 ### Datasheet
 [CR3110-3000 Datasheet](https://github.com/JordanFleming/sensor_documentation/blob/master/datasheets/CR3110_datasheet.jpg)